…That Don’t Taste Like Cardboard!

 2. DIY Dried Fruits

-Before you run off and Google “Is dried fruit actually good for you“, let it be said that there’s no substitute for fresh fruit.
-If you don’t want to citrus-blast your co-workers however, dried fruit is a great alternative.
+There’s no substitute for fresh fruit, but if you don’t want to citrus-blast your coworkers, dried fruit is a great alternative.
 Not only is it convenient (long shelf-life, no refrigeration required), but it can also boost your fibre, nutrient and antioxidant intake.

 Don’t go overboard (a handful a day is ample to reap the benefits of dried fruit without sending your sugar and calorie intake into overdrive.
 If you’re feeling adventurous (or just want to avoid sneaky added sugars and preservatives) try drying your own fruit in the oven.